italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 # Optical pluggable modules Lifecycle Management

 \[Editorial Note: it is under review.
 It was agreed that this section is important.
-Having said that, there are aa few potential solution to address this topic:
+Having said that, there are a few potential solution to address this topic:

  * Keep it is this draft
 * Talk to author of use-case draft to be included in that draft https://datatracker.ietf.org/doc/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/